Should Every Female Cat Be Neutered?

 ‘Spaying’ is the surgical removal of the female reproductive organs.
 Historically, in the Anglo-Saxon world this has meant the removal of the two ovaries and the uterus – an ‘ovariohysterectomy’.
 When vets talk about spaying, in most circumstances we’re talking about an ‘ovariohysterectomy’.

-Advantages Of Spaying
+Advantages of Spaying

 Reasons for spaying female cats are both medical and social.
 Females can develop a variety of medical conditions – cancers and infections in particular – that are life threatening.
 Removing the source of female hormone early in life eliminates or dramatically reduces those risks.
 The result is that the spayed cat population (spayed early in life) lives longer than the ‘intact’ female population.